 In reality, it’s simple to start using retinol in your beauty routine, especially as you learn more about what retinol can do for your skin.
 No matter where you are with retinol, the experts at Skin Spa New York are here to give you some helpful pointers!

-How to Incorporate Retinol into Your Beauty Routine
+How to Start Using Retinol in Your Beauty Routine

-While incorporating retinol into your beauty routine might seem intimidating, it’s actually relatively simple as long as you follow a few simple steps!
+While introducing retinol into your beauty routine might seem intimidating, it’s actually relatively simple as long as you follow a few simple steps!

 Apply at Night

 Retinol should always be applied at night.
 It’s especially sensitive to light, which is why it’s kept in dark packaging or packaging that doesn’t let any light through.
 In order to avoid unnecessary sun damage, only ever apply retinol before you go to bed.

 One of the most common mistakes people make when starting to use retinol is using it every single night.
 For many people, that’s far too often, especially as your skin adjusts!
 To acclimate your skin to the retinol, start using it twice a week (every three days) in the evenings.
 If you aren’t experiencing any redness or flakiness the next day, you can bump it up to every other day—and then even every day if your skin can handle it.